 Also incorporated into the revised MyGuru tool is our “Guru Glance” feature introduced this year.
 Once this is complete, click on the “Guru Glance” link while looking at one of your teams and see all your players along with a wealth of information.
 Here’s a break down of all the information you can now see:

 - Points Allowed – A nice little bar graph that will show your player’s next four opponents and the points allowed by his next four opponents in YOUR scoring system using those opponents’ last four games.
-Good for giving you some perspective on a player’s upcoming schedule.
-This will also show the player’s next opponent.

 Customized Cheat Sheet: If you create a custom scoring system or a team using MyGuru, simply head to our customized cheat sheet page and toggle to the team you want the cheat sheet for and you can print it out in a variety of ways.
+Note: This cheat sheet goes 100% by projected points, which is why it’s QB-heavy.
+It’s good for positional rankings, but this is why we produce generic PPR and non-PPR top-200 PDFs, which are manually tweaked to account for value, trends, etc.

 Once you set up teams, you will see them at the bottom of the MyGuru homepage.
 To make any changes to your players, scoring system, etc. simply click on the appropriate tab for those functions.